thiswillbeyourgithub/wdoc/wdoc/docs/USAGE.md

     server: for example check that the api_base was modified and used, check that no api keys are used, check that embedding models are local only.
 It will also use a separate cache from non private.
+    Note that in the current implementation, this disables any callbacks to langfuse.

 * `--llms_api_bases`: dict, default `None`
     * a dict with keys in `["model", "query_eval_model"]`